Taylor Swift embraces streaming, brings full catalog to Spotify and more

 Uber just pissed off dozens of longtime employees; now they’re gunning for management

 After breaking up in 2014, Taylor Swift and Spotify are getting back together.
-To celebrate her album 1989 hitting 10 million records sold and selling 100 million total songs, today the pop singer announced she’s making her full back catalog available on all streaming services starting tonight at midnight.
+To celebrate her album 1989 hitting 10 million records sold and her selling 100 million total songs, today the pop singer announced she’s making her full back catalog available on all streaming services starting tonight at midnight.

 Swift was already on Apple Music but now she’s opening up to Spotify and the rest.
 Industry sources tell me that Swift’s songs will be available on both the free ad-supported and paid tiers of Spotify.